paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 *   - Qualification according to one of the following standards: AEC Q200, MIL-PRF-xxxx level T, MIL-PRF-xxxx level B, ESCC 300x, NASDA-QTS-xxxx class I (JAXA-QTS-2040E)
     - Higher
     - 3
 *   - Qualification according to one of the following standards: MIL-PRF-xxxx level C, NASDA-QTS-xxxx class II with identification of manufacturing sites for these standards.
-Qualification according to approved CECC standards.
+Qualification according to approved {term}`CECC` standards.
     - Equivalent
     - 2
 *   - Qualification according to one of the following: MIL-PRF-xxxx level D, or qualification program internal to the manufacturer and unidentified manufacturing sites